Skip to main content Skip to footer

 Frequently asked questions

-Excel does not include a built-in Eisenhower matrix template, but it is easy to create one.
+Excel doesn't include a built-in Eisenhower matrix template, but it's easy to create one.
 You can merge cells to form a simple 2x2 grid, label each quadrant for urgency and importance, and customize colors or borders to match your workflow.
 Alternatively, you can download ready-made templates online to save setup time and start prioritizing right away.

 To create an Eisenhower matrix in Google Sheets, start by merging cells to form a 2x2 grid.
 Add borders to define each quadrant, then label them according to priority: urgent and important, important but not urgent, urgent but not important, and neither urgent nor important.
 Finally, list your tasks in the relevant sections to visualize what needs attention first.

 Update your Eisenhower matrix daily if you work in a fast-changing environment, or weekly for more stable roles.
-Keep in mind that you should undertake additional reviews whenever major new projects or priorities emerge.
+You should also undertake additional reviews whenever major new projects or priorities emerge.

-Teams can effectively share Eisenhower matrix templates when working on joint projects or similar functions, using platforms like monday work management to maintain synchronized priorities and transparent workload distribution.
+Teams can effectively share Eisenhower matrix templates when working on joint projects or similar functions, using platforms like monday.com's AI Work Platform to maintain synchronized priorities and transparent workload distribution.

 Get started